Climate protesters throw mashed potatoes at Monet painting

 “While I understand the activists’ urgent concern in the face of the climate catastrophe, I am shocked by the means with which they are trying to lend weight to their demands,” museum director Ortrud Westheider said in a statement.

-Police said they had responded to the incident, but further information about arrests or charges was not immediately available.
+Police told dpa they had responded to the incident, but further information about arrests or charges was not immediately available.

 The Monet painting is the latest artwork in a museum to be targeted by climate activists to draw attention to global warming.